Skip to content

 Both fields live on individual Entity objects (the resolved counterpart to a builder segment).
 They steer per-entity behavior that doesn't belong at the segment level:

-from plotsim.config import EntityOverrides
+from plotsim.types import EntityOverrides

 cfg.entities[0].cross_dim_fks = {"plan_id": "plan_enterprise"}